Welcome to today's edition of the Rush 24-7 podcast.

 They get frustrated, even angered when they see the first family jetting around, different vacations and so forth.

-Sometimes maybe they think under Color Estate Business, you're out of touch, that you don't really know what they're experiencing right now.
+Sometimes maybe they think under color estate business, you're out of touch, that you don't really know what they're experiencing right now.

 We do hear from some.

-Uh but the fact of the matter is, I think if you look at my track record, I'm raising a family here.
+But the fact of the matter is, I think if you look at my track record, I'm raising a family here.

 That's not my choice.